DMARC reports IETF RFC compliance

 Others

-Some inconsistencies are easily fixed, like the missing or empty DKIM selector and SPF scope, and the empty extra_contact_info that should just be omitted instead of having an empty value.
+Some inconsistencies are easily fixed, like the missing or empty DKIM selector and SPF scope, and the empty extra_contact_info that should be omitted instead of having an empty value.

 Drafts VS RFC

-XML elements IdentifierType 'envelope_from, SPFAuthResultType scope, DKIMAuthResultType selector, and feedback version were all added to the DMARC (pre-IETF) draft in January 2013.
+XML elements IdentifierType 'envelope_from, SPFAuthResultType scope, DKIMAuthResultType selector, and feedback version were added to the DMARC (pre-IETF) draft in January 2013.
 It looks like most organizations (even the founding contributors like Google, Yahoo!, and LinkedIn) based their code on the pre-2013 drafts and haven't touched that code since.
 This explains why XML elements are missing from their reports.
 The PolicyPublishedType fo element was added to draft-kucherawy-dmarc-base-02 in December 2013.
 You would expect that as soon as the RFC was published in March 2015, the organizations would update to the final XML schema; unfortunately, most didn't.

 Conclusion